PlanX-Universe/D2F/README.md

 **Qualities**

-Essential characteristics that the planning domain and the overall planning system should exhibit.
+Essential characteristics that the planning domain and the overall planning system, including all its elements, should exhibit.
 They include aspects like _Robustness_, ensuring adaptability to changes through efficiency, scalability, and resilience; _Compliance with Requirements_, guaranteeing coverage, completeness, accuracy, and adequacy; and _Specificities_, reflecting domain uniqueness and generalisability. _Maintainability_ focuses on modularity, well-defined boundaries, and minimal dependencies for easy modifications. _Explainability_ enhances the system’s interpretability for non-experts, while the _Physical_ aspect ensures accessibility for validation. _Pragmatic_ analysis identifies missing requirements post-design, and _Operationality_ optimises plan generation efficiency, balancing quality and computational constraints.

 ## Innovative Aspects